All Countries in the World

 ___ Reference Map of South Carolina (SC)

+The area of South Carolina was part of the original territory of the United States.
+Both North Carolina and South Carolina were included in the charter that established Carolina in 1663.
 South Carolina joined the Union on 23rd May 1788 as the 8th state, it was one of the original 13 founding states.

 The region of what is today South Carolina was permanently settled by the English from 1663.
-SC was separated from North Carolina in 1729.
+South Carolina was separated from North Carolina in 1729.
 In 1860, it was the first state to secede from the Union, precipitating the American Civil War.
 It was readmitted to the United States on 25 June 1868.

-The state occupies an area of 82,931 km² (32,020 sq mi), compared it is about the size of Austria (83,871 km²).
+The state occupies an area of 82,931 km² (32,020 sq mi) , compared it is about the size of Austria (83,871 km²).
 South Carolina consists of 46 counties.

-|Cities and Towns in South Carolina
+Cities and Towns in South Carolina

 The map shows the location of following cities and towns in South Carolina: